huynhtuan17ti/huynhtuan17ti/README.md

 ### Hi there 👋
-- :books: Hi, I'm Tuan Huynh Minh.
+- :books: Hi, I'm Kkura Huynh (Huynh Minh Tuan in Vietnamese).
 I'm learning informatics at HCMUS - University of Science :school:.
-I'm a competitive programmer, I love to participate in challenges, especially problem-solving and computer vision.
+I'm a competitive programmer, I love to participate in challenges, especially problem-solving and computer vision (rarely 🙂).
 - :computer: My favorite programming language is C/C++.
 With C/C++, I can apply serveral algorithms and programming methods to optimize runtime and memory, in order to give higher performance :dart:.
 - :chart_with_upwards_trend: FYI, I'm working as a C++ developer in a private trading firm with a focus on algorithmic and high-frequency trading strategies .
 - :iphone: Contact me via my [linkedin](https://www.linkedin.com/in/tuanhuynh71ti/).